 COVID-19 has quickly changed nearly every aspect of our daily lives from school to work to recreation.
-It’s also put a serious damper on some major life milestones for teens, including prom, graduation, and sports tournaments.
-Coronavirus has even made it difficult (if not impossible) for teens to get their driver’s licenses on schedule.
+It’s also put a serious damper on some major life milestones for teens, including prom, graduation and sports tournaments.
+Coronavirus has even made it difficult (if not impossible in some states) for teens to get their driver’s licenses on schedule.

-Some states recognize this is a serious problem and are changing the process of getting a driver’s license to allow teens to get a driver’s license during the coronavirus era.
+Some states recognize this is a serious problem and are changing the process of getting a driver’s license to allow teens to get one during the coronavirus pandemic.
 Let’s take a look at what changes are being made and how these changes are affecting driver’s license applicants.

 What Are the Biggest Changes to The Process of Getting a Driver’s License?

-In strict lock-down states like Pennsylvania that had strict lockdown orders, even driving practice was not an acceptable reason to leave the house.
+In states like Pennsylvania that had strict lockdown orders, even driving practice was not an acceptable reason to leave the house.
 To log your required practice hours, your driving practice needs to be for “essential” errands like going to the grocery store or pharmacy.
 Currently, the road tests are still on hold so at least teens have time to get their practice hours done.

-In many states, including California and Massachusetts, learner’s permit expiration dates are being automatically extended until the states deem it safe to resume normal operations.
-You can still legally drive on your expired learner’s permit at the time.
+In many states, including California and Massachusetts, learner’s permit expiration dates were automatically extended until the states deem it safe to resume “normal” operations.
+You could still legally drive on your expired learner’s permit at the time.
 The extensions also pushed back the timeline for completing road tests now that they are being administered again.

 Which States Are Waiving Behind-The-Wheel Tests?

-Georgia was the first state to waive behind-the-wheel tests for applicants on April 23, 2020.
-If you are between 16 and 18 years old and have held a learner’s permit for over a year with no violations, you can get your driver’s license online without passing a state driving test.
-As of May 12, 2020, however, the driving test has been reinstated.
-The 20,000 teens who received their license without taking the test will have to take it prior to September 30, 2020 or they will have their license revoked.
+As noted above, Georgia was the first state to waive behind-the-wheel tests for applicants on April 23, 2020.
+Drivers between 16-18 years old that held a learner’s permit for over a year with no violations were able to get a driver’s license online without passing a state driving test.
+But that quickly changed on May 12, 2020 when driving tests were reinstated.
+By then 20,000 teens received their license without taking the test.
+Now those teens will have to take the modified road test by September 30, 2020 or they’ll have their license revoked.

 In Texas, the Department of Public Safety is offering road tests by appointment only.
 However, qualified drivers are allowed to take their behind-the-wheel test through a third-party skills test provider (like your behind-the-wheel driving instructor) instead of taking the test with a DPS agent.

 What Does the Lack of Behind-The-Wheel Testing Mean for You?

-You’ll need to pay extra attention in your driver’s ed courses and be extra vigilant while you’re driving.
-Waiving driving tests can make driving riskier because we’ll have untested drivers on the road.
+Regardless, you’ll need to pay extra attention to your driver’s ed courses and be extra vigilant while you’re driving.
+Skirting the driving tests can make driving riskier because there are untested drivers on the road.
 Defensive driving will be more important than ever before.

 How Long Will This Last?

 Unfortunately, no one truly knows how long this pandemic will last.
-While many states have assigned spring and summer expiration dates to their temporary driver’s license policies, they’re all careful to say that these dates may be extended as needed.
+While many states have assigned expiration dates for their temporary driver’s license policies, they’re all careful to say that these dates may be extended as needed.
 Changes won’t happen across the country at the same time, and policies within the state could end up changing only in certain regions.